-Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count, (i) for the proposal to elect directors, votes "FOR," "WITHHOLD," abstentions and broker non-votes; (ii) with respect to the proposal to ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021, votes "FOR," "AGAINST" and abstentions; and (iii) with respect to the proposal to approve, on an advisory basis, the compensation of our named executive officers, votes "FOR," "AGAINST," abstentions and broker non-votes.
-For Proposal 1, withhold votes, abstentions and broker non-votes have no effect.
-For Proposals 2 and 3, an abstention will have the same effect as an "AGAINST" vote and broker non-votes will have no effect.
+Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count, (i) for the proposal to elect directors, votes "FOR," "WITHHOLD," and broker non-votes; (ii) with respect to the proposal to ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022, votes "FOR," "AGAINST" and abstentions and if applicable, broker non-votes; and (iii) with respect to the proposal to approve, on an advisory basis, the compensation of our named executive officers, votes "FOR," "AGAINST," abstentions and if applicable, broker non-votes.
+Abstentions will be counted towards the vote for Proposal 2 and will have the same effect as "AGAINST" votes.
+Broker non-votes on Proposals 1 and 3 will have no effect and will not be counted towards the vote total for such proposals.